Tabby: A Language Model Architecture for Tabular and Structured Data Synthesis: Tabby Architecture Plain Train Method

 \subsection{The Plain Technique for Fine-Tuning LLMs on Tabular Data}

-Suppose our training dataset contains $N$ rows and the dataset's column names are denoted by $v_1, v_2, \ldots, v_V$, where the value of the $j$-th row in the $i$-th column is denoted as $v_i^j$.
-To provide the LM with its expected text modality input, we convert the $j$-th row as follows, where \texttt{<EOS>} is the end-of-sequence token and \texttt{<EOC>} is a specialized end-of-column token which we introduce to divide the text between columns: \begin{quote} \texttt{``<BOS> $v_1$ is $v^j_1$ <EOC> $v_2$ is $v^j_2$ <EOC> $\cdots$ $v_V$ is $v^j_V$ <EOS>"} \end{quote} After converting the tabular dataset in this fashion, an LM is capable of fine-tuning on the dataset in a normal sequence-to-sequence style.
-Because Plain encodes data in a similar way to prior LLM table training techniques, GReaT and Tabula \cite{borisov_language_2022, zhao_tabula_2023}, Plain training does not require more FLOPs than these methods.
+Suppose our trainset contains $N$ rows and column names denoted by $v_1, v_2, \ldots, v_V$, such that $v_i^j$ represents the value of the $j$-th row in the $i$-th column.
+To provide the LM with its expected text modality input, we convert the $j$-th row as follows, where \texttt{<EOS>} is the end-of-sequence token and \texttt{<EOC>} is a specialized end-of-column token which we introduce to divide the text between columns: \begin{quote} \texttt{``<BOS> $v_1$ is $v^j_1$ <EOC> $v_2$ is $v^j_2$ <EOC> $\cdots$ $v_V$ is $v^j_V$ <EOS>"} \end{quote} Converting the tabular dataset in this fashion allows an LM to fine-tune on the dataset in a normal sequence-to-sequence style.
+Because Plain encodes data the same way as prior LLM table training techniques, GReaT and Tabula \citep{borisov_language_2022, zhao_tabula_2023}, Plain does not require more FLOPs than prior methods.

 During inference, the prompt for each row is the beginning-of-sequence token \texttt{<BOS>}.
 During generation, the LM will output text in a similar format to the training data, which can then be parsed into tabular data as desired.
 We note that \textit{the simplicity of Plain is particularly impressive given its favorable performance compared to prior LLM table training methods, as we show in Section~\ref{sec:eval}.}